 The cost of the programs outlined below is covered by generous sponsors for each child.
 Typically, we pair one sponsor with one child to encourage a relationship.
 Shared sponsorships are available as well.
-Check out the Sponsorship page for opportunities to sponsor a child.

 In most cases, children enrolled in our main program are orphans, however some of the children have one parent that is alive.
 Unfortunately, these parents are not able to provide basic necessities and are unwilling to share a home with their child.
 In many cases, the home environment is unsafe and without intervention the child would be left alone, on the streets.